nestorrente/true-json/README.md

 undefined
 ```

-You can also specify a fallback key to use in those cases:
+Alternatively, you can pass a fallback key to use in those cases:

 ```javascript
 const ScalingStrategies = {